RNAcentral/rnacentral-sequence-search-embed/README.md

 `git clone https://github.com/RNAcentral/rnacentral-sequence-search-embed.git`

-Now you can add the javascript bundle and css bundle to your web page either directly or through an import with Webpack or native ECMAscript modules and CSS modules.
+Now you can add the component's javascript bundle (it contains all the styles and fonts) to your web page either directly or through  an import with Webpack:

-For a minimal example, see [index.html](./index.html).

-Javascript bundle is wrapped into a UMD wrapper and should be safe to use with ECMAscript modules and AMD/Require.js.
-CSS bundle is using CSS modules and shouldn't be breaking CSS of your webpage.

-## Parameters

-SequenceSearch component accepts a number of parameters.
-You pass them as html attributes in curly braces:
+`<script type="text/javascript" src="/rnacentral-sequence-search-embed/dist/RNAcentral-sequence-search.js"></script>`

+To use it just insert an html tag somewhere in your html:

 ```
 <rnacentral-sequence-search databases='["mirbase"]' />
 ```

+For a minimal example, see [index.html](./index.html).

+## Attributes/parameters

+Sequence search component accepts a number of attributes.
+You pass them as html attributes and their values are strings (this is a requirement of Web Components):

 #### databases